Jesterhearts/evictor/README.md

 // Access entry to set visited bit (gives it a second chance) cache.get(&1);

-// Insert when full - SIEVE scans for unvisited entries to evict cache.insert(4, "four".to_string());
+// Insert when full - Sieve scans for unvisited entries to evict cache.insert(4, "four".to_string());
 assert!(cache.contains_key(&1));  // 1 gets second chance (was accessed)
 assert!(!cache.contains_key(&2)); // 2 was evicted (not accessed)